-From PhD programmes and studentships to professional doctorates, jobs.ac.uk has launched a dedicated new PhD portal where postgraduates can search for a PhD.
+From PhD programmes and studentships to professional doctorates, jobs.ac.uk has launched a dedicated new PhD portal where postgraduates can search for PhD programmes.
 There are also free careers resources specifically for postgrads.

 Studying abroad on targetpostgrad.com

-An overview of the higher education system, what courses you can study, how to apply for postgraduate courses, fees and scholarships, exchanges programmes, will the qualifications be recognised in the UK, and visa requirements.
+An overview of the higher education system, what courses you can study, how to apply for postgraduate courses, fees and scholarships, exchange programmes, recognition of qualifications in the UK, and visa requirements.

-Explains what you need to do to secure a place on the course you want.
-This guide steers you through the process, from finding the right course and institution and exploring your funding options to preparing your applications.
+Explains what you need to do to secure a place on the course you've selected.
+This guide steers you through the process, from finding the right course and institution, and exploring your funding options, to preparing your application.

 (AGCAS is the Association of Graduate Careers Advisory Services).

 Floodlight - A guide to courses in London